claradepaolis/GOdatasets/README.md

 # GOdatasets
-Process Gene Ontology annotation data
+Process Gene Ontology annotation data and corresponding protein sequences.

-This code will download Gene Ontology annotations and filter them by evidence code and source database.
+This code will download Gene Ontology annotations and filter them by evidence code and source database (UniProt).

 Once genes and annotations are processed (filtered), annotations will propogated for each gene so that a full labeling in the ontology is created.

 Finally, sequences for the set proteins with annotations will be found in SwissProt (and optionally TrEMBL).